Lakeland, Florida: The Florida Boom and the 20th century

 The Florida boom resulted in the construction of many significant structures in Lakeland, a number of which are now listed on the National Register of Historic Places.
 This list includes the Terrace Hotel, New Florida Hotel (Regency Tower, currently Lake Mirror Tower), Polk Theatre, Frances Langford Promenade, Polk Museum of Art (not a product of the 1920s boom), Park Trammell Building (formerly the Lakeland Public Library and today the Lakeland Chamber of Commerce), and others.
 The city also has several historic districts that have many large buildings built during the 1920s and 1940s.
 The Cleveland Indians held spring training there from 1923 to 1927 at Henley Field Ball Park.
 Parks were developed surrounding Lake Mirror, including Barnett Children's Park, Hollis Gardens, and the newest, Allen Kryger Park.

 The "boom" period went "bust" quickly, and years passed before the city recovered.
-Part of the re-emergence was due to the arrival of the Detroit Tigers baseball team in 1934 for spring training.
+Part of the reemergence was due to the arrival of the Detroit Tigers baseball team in 1934 for spring training.
 The Tigers still train at Lakeland's Joker Marchant Stadium and own the city's Class A Florida State League team, the Lakeland Flying Tigers.
 In the mid-1930s, the Works Progress Administration built the Lakeland Municipal Airport.

 In 1938, Florida Southern College President Ludd Spivey invited architect Frank Lloyd Wright to design a "great education temple in Florida."
 Wright worked on the project for over 20 years as Spivey found ways to fund it and find construction workers during World War II.
 Wright's original plan called for 18 structures; in total he designed 30, but only 12 were completed.
 Wright's textile block motif is used extensively on the campus.
 The concrete blocks he used are in need of restoration.

 Wright titled the project Child of the Sun, describing his Florida Southern buildings as being "out of the ground, into the light, a child of the sun."
 It is the largest single-site collection of Frank Lloyd Wright buildings in the world, and attracts 30,000 visitors each year.
 In 1975, the "Florida Southern Architectural District" was added to the National Register of Historic Places.
 In 2012, Wright's campus was designated as a National Historic Landmark by the National Park Service.